 WEEK 6: Relax & Restore

 The final week of the course will provide an altogether more relaxing and meditative experience.
 The focus is to release feelings of anxiety and to encourage pure relaxation.
-The class will open with alternate nostril breathing and will end with a pregnancy-related guided meditation.
+The class will open with breathing exercises aimed at restoring balance in your body and will end with a guided meditation that will ease you in to a yogic sleep.
 The practice will be slow and smooth, working through a Vinyasa-style sequence to relax and calm the mind.
 The course will end with the aim of leaving participants feeling relaxed, revived and empowered.